Two-Factor Authentication

 An account protected with Two-Factor Authentication will not allow a login without the one-time-PIN.

-ADAM’s two-factor authentication system works using a third-party Authenticator App that can be installed onto your mobile phone.
-This app will generate the one time PIN.
+ADAM’s two-factor authentication system works using an Authenticator App that must be installed onto your phone.
+The Authenticator App will generate the One Time PIN.
+It is not sent by SMS and it is not linked to any specific phone number.
 After it has been set up, the app will not require any airtime or data to use.

 Supported Authenticator Apps

-You can use most popular authenticator apps.
-Popular ones include Google Authenticator (by Google LLC), Microsoft Authenticator (by Microsoft Corporation), or Twilio Authy Authenticator (previously simply “Authy”).
+There are many different Authentor Apps that you can use.
+Popular ones include Google Authenticator (by Google LLC), Microsoft Authenticator (by Microsoft Corporation), or Twilio Authy Authenticator (previously simply “Authy”, by Twilio).

 Adding Two-Factor Authentication to your account